top of page

 Acedia

 I don’t want to do this anymore.
 I am so done with this.
 How did I ever get to think this is what I was meant to do with my life?
-I am selling my home, property and what possessions I can shed for a price.
-The rest I will give away or abandon.
+I am selling my home, property, and what possessions I can shed for a price.
+The rest I will give away.
 I will find a home for the bees and animals.
-I first called them “my” bees and animals but they were never really mine.
-As for continuing prayer and meditation, I am undecided.
-It doesn’t seem to “do” anything anymore.
-I do not want to
+I first called them “my” bees and animals, but they were never really mine.
+As for prayer and meditation, I am undecided.
+They don't seem to do anything anymore.
+I do not want to talk about this.
+I am

 Nov 12, 20218 min read